1pythonwriter/1pythonwriter.github.io/_posts/2020-10-29-syskronctfwriteup.markdown

 ##Redacted News
 -We get an image with part of the text censored:
 ![image](/assets/redacted.png)
-In order to find the flag, it looks like we need to remove the alphalayer from the image.
+In order to find the flag, it looks like we need to remove the alpha channel from the image.
 This can be done with a simple python script:
 ```python
 from PIL import Image